 HACCP by Process

-Hot Holding Food: 63C Requirements & HACCP Monitoring
+Hot Holding Temperature UK: 63C Rule & HACCP Monitoring

 Hot holding keeps cooked food at a temperature that prevents bacterial growth until it is served.
 In the UK, the legal requirement is to hold hot food at 63C or above.
 Below this temperature, food enters the danger zone where pathogens like Clostridium perfringens, Staphylococcus aureus, and Bacillus cereus multiply rapidly.
 Hot holding seems straightforward, but it is a common area where standards slip - equipment may not be set correctly, lids get left off, and food dries out as staff try to compensate by turning down the heat.
 This article covers the legal requirements, practical monitoring, and what to do when temperatures drop.